LLNL/Caliper/doc/sphinx/CaliperBasics.rst

 More on configurations
 --------------------------------

-A configuration string for the :doc:`ConfigManagerAPI` or the :doc:envvar:`CALI_CONFIG` environment variable is a comma-separated list of *configs* and *parameters*.
+A configuration string for the ConfigManager API or the :doc:envvar:`CALI_CONFIG` environment variable is a comma-separated list of *configs* and *parameters*.